cobuildlab/flux-state/README.md

 The principles and guidelines supporting this Library are:

-1) Define a Store should be an easy step, keeping the power of a "Single source of thruth"
+1) Define a FluxStore should be an easy step, keeping the power of a "Single source of thruth"
 2) Data and event propagation should be done in a declarative way
 3) Views should be developer in a reactive way.
 4) Multiple Stores are allowed for better organization
-5) We keep flux as it should be unidirectaional, so there is no coupling between the Action and the Views, neither between the Actions and the Store, neither between the Store and the View
+5) We keep flux as it should be unidirectaional, so there is no coupling between the Action and the Views, neither between the Actions and the FluxStore, neither between the FluxStore and the View
-6) The Store state is implicit: The last value of all the events on the Store.
+6) The FluxStore state is implicit: The last value of all the events on the FluxStore.

 ## Installation